aravanshad/NLP/Tutorials/ReadMe.txt

-This folder includes a summarized version of tutorials implemented in iPython.
+This folder includes a summarized version of NLP tutorials implemented in iPython.